Knoblauchpilze/agents/README.md

 Each agent is able to execute more than one behavior in parallel so it is encouraged to keep them very simple.
 For example for an ant, it makes sense to have a pheromon spawning behavior and another responsible to analyze the pheromons to generate a position to go to.

 Whenever a behavior is created, it can be linked to agents by providing a behavior selection method that takes it into account.

+### Spawn new agents

+TODO: Handle spawning agents.

+### Create new perceptions

+TODO: Handle creation of new perceptions.

 # The application